Analysis | Jared Kushner’s unhelpful reminder to Black Americans

 Here’s the exchange, with the part of the quote that is earning Kushner particular blowback in bold:

 The statement suggests that Trump is more invested in improving the lives of Black Americans than Black Americans are themselves.
-This would be news to many Black Americans considering Trump’s history of denigrating and insulting so many of them before entering the White House.
+This would be news to many Black Americans, considering Trump’s history of denigrating and insulting so many of them before entering the White House.
 The real estate developer was sued by the federal government in the 1970s for discriminating against Black people in housing.
-And more than a decade later, he advocated for the death penalty for Black teenagers wrongly convicted of assaulting and raping a white woman — something he refuses to apologize for.
+And more than a decade later, he advocated for the death penalty for Black teenagers wrongly convicted of assaulting and raping a White woman — something for which he refuses to apologize.

-That history is partially why Trump in particular was unpopular with Black voters headed into the 2016 election.
+That history is partially why Trump in particular was unpopular with Black voters headed into the 2016 presidential election.
 Kushner’s portrayal of them as complainers who don’t pull their own weight evokes Republicans’ broader problems.
 It is not an ideal time for the Trump team to be reminding voters of that.

 Kushner went on to claim in the interview that there was a “groundswell” of support for Trump growing among Black voters.
 And there is data suggesting that Trump will perform better than most Republicans with Black voters.
-But Democratic nominee Joe Biden is the overwhelming favorite with 90 percent of the support of Black voters so far, according to the latest CBS News/BET poll.
+But Democratic presidential nominee Joe Biden is the overwhelming favorite, with 90 percent of the support of Black voters so far, according to the latest CBS News/BET poll.

-One of the problems of greatest concern to Black Americans is the ongoing coronavirus pandemic.
-The death rate for them from coronavirus is twice that of the death rate for White Americans, according to a recent report from Johns Hopkins University and the National Urban League.
+One of the problems of greatest concern to Black Americans is the coronavirus pandemic.
+The death rate for them from covid-19 is twice that of the death rate for White Americans, according to a recent report from Johns Hopkins University and the National Urban League.

-South Carolina resident Robert McClain, 65, recently told The Post why he’s voting against Trump in 2020 after not voting at all in the previous election.
+South Carolina resident Robert McClain, 65, recently told The Washington Post why he’s voting against Trump in 2020 after not voting at all in the previous election.

 I think we have a president in there who doesn’t care about the American people: We have more than 200,000 people who have died, and he has not placed any importance on that.
 He’s said they would have died anyhow.
 That’s not good for a president.
 I had the virus myself — I got over it.
 But one of the ministers in my church died from it.